Macrometacorp/demo-salesforce-pii/README.md

 ## Privacy Service Setup

 ```
-In the demo-pii repo
+In the demo-salesforce-pii repo
-1. cd demo-pii/privacyservice
+1. cd demo-salesforce-pii/privacyservice
 2. Change the following three variables in the initdb.sh file:
    a.
 MMURL=<GDN REST API url to the European fabric>
    b.
 MMAPIKEY=<The GDN API KEY>